bablokb/pcb-pico-datalogger/docs/software_datalogger.md

 Installation
 ------------

 First step is to install CircuitPython on the board.
-The currently tested and supported version is 9.2.6, but any later 9.2.x should probably also work (but is unsupported).
+The currently tested and supported version is 9.2.9. **Although CircuitPython 10.0.x and later works, it is not recommended** due to performance reasons.

 Sources: